-Table 25: Group reports
+Table 24: Group reports

-Report Description AD Group Conflicts Lists all Active Directory groups with Unix Group ID (GID) numbers assigned to other Unix-enabled groups.
-By default, it creates this report using the default domain as the base container.
+AD Group Conflicts By default, it creates this report using the default domain as the base container.
 Browse to search Active Directory to locate and select the base container to begin the search.
 NOTE: This report is available when you are logged on as an Active Directory account in the Manage Hosts role.
-Local Unix Groups Identifies the hosts where a specific group exists in /etc/group.
-This report includes the following information: Host Name, DNS Name, or IP Address where the group exists
+Local Identifies the hosts where a specific group exists in /etc/group.
+This report